SirWumpus/ioccc-ae/91/README.md

 The character constants `\b`, `\f`, `\n`, `\r`, `\t` are used in order to provide more portable code, since the compiler should handle the translation of them into the native character set.
 Note that `\f` (formfeed) was used to exit insert mode because K&R C had no escape constant for the ASCII ESC.

-My goals for this project were to learn and experiment with the [Buffer Gap Scheme][Fin80], write a useful and *portable* programme, and meet the requirements of the IOCCC.
+My goals for this project were to learn and experiment with the Buffer Gap Scheme], write a useful and *portable* programme, and meet the requirements of the IOCCC.
 I initially planned to have a mini CURSES built-in like the IOCCC Tetris entry from a previous year, however this was not as portable as using a CURSES library with TERMINFO/TERMCAP support.

 I plan to post followups such as unobfuscated versions and bugs fixes to comp.editors.
 Reposts of the editor.101, gap.doc, and editor.102 can be found in the same group every so often.